sugimotot/btsdoc-portal/developers/7_tutorials/08_merchant.md

 - **https://merchant.org** is the service that will be logged into and
 - **https://wallet.org** is the wallet provider that will be assisting the user with their login.

-and a Merchant prepares a login button into an application and a user logins to the application.
+A Merchant Provides a login button (on an application page) for a user.

 ## Preparation